 Repeat this exercise 10 times before switching legs and repeating the cycle.
 You should practise wall stretches twice a day.

-Stand on a step of your stairs facing upstairs, using your banister for support.
-Your feet should be slightly apart with your heels hanging off the back of the step.
+Stand on a step of your stairs facing upstairs, using the banister for support.
+Your feet should be slightly apart, with your heels hanging off the back of the step.

-Sit on a chair with your knees bent at right angles.
+Sit on a chair, with your knees bent at right angles.
 Turn your feet sideways so your heels are touching and your toes are pointing in opposite directions.
-Lift the toes of the affected foot upwards while keeping the heel firmly on the floor.
+Lift the toes of the affected foot upwards, while keeping your heel firmly on the floor.

 Move your foot and ankle in all directions over the object for several minutes.
 Repeat the exercise twice a day.

-You should avoid wearing flat-soled shoes because they will not provide your heel with support and could make your heel pain worse.
+You should avoid wearing flat-soled shoes because they won't provide your heel with support and could make your heel pain worse.

 Ideally, you should wear shoes that cushion your heels and provide a good level of support to the arches of your feet.

-For women, wearing high heels and for men, wearing heeled boots or brogues can provide short- to medium-term pain relief, as they help reduce pressure on the heels.
+For women, wearing high heels, and for men wearing heeled boots or brogues, can provide short- to medium-term pain relief.
+This is because they help reduce pressure on the heels.

 However, these types of shoes may not be suitable in the long-term because they can lead to further episodes of heel pain.
-Your GP or podiatrist will be able to advise further about footwear.
+Your GP or podiatrist will be able to advise you about suitable footwear.

 Orthoses are insoles that fit inside your shoe to support your foot and help your heel recover.
-You can buy orthoses off-the-shelf from sports shops and larger pharmacies, or your podiatrist should be able to recommend a supplier.
+You can buy orthoses off-the-shelf from sports shops and larger pharmacies.
+Alternatively, your podiatrist should be able to recommend a supplier.

-If your pain does not respond to treatment and keeps recurring, or if you have an abnormal foot shape or structure, custom-made orthoses are available.
-They are specifically made to fit the shape of your feet.
+If your pain doesn't respond to treatment and keeps recurring, or if you have an abnormal foot shape or structure, custom-made orthoses are available.
+These are specifically made to fit the shape of your feet.

-However, there is currently no evidence to suggest that custom-made orthoses are more effective than those bought off-the-shelf.
+However, there's currently no evidence to suggest that custom-made orthoses are more effective than those bought off-the-shelf.

 Strapping and splinting

-An alternative to using orthoses is to have your heel strapped with sports strapping (zinc oxide) tape.
-The strapping helps relieve pressure on your heel.
-Your GP or podiatrist should be able to teach you how to apply the tape yourself.
+An alternative to using orthoses is to have your heel strapped with sports strapping (zinc oxide) tape, which helps relieve pressure on your heel.
+Your GP or podiatrist can teach you how to apply the tape yourself.

 In some cases, night splints can also be useful.
 Most people sleep with their toes pointing down, which means tissue inside the heel is squeezed together.

-Night splints, which look like boots, are designed to keep your toes and feet pointing up while you are asleep.
+Night splints, which look like boots, are designed to keep your toes and feet pointing up while you're asleep.
 This will stretch both your Achilles tendon and your plantar fascia, which should help speed up your recovery time.

 Night splints are usually only available from specialist shops and online retailers.
 Again, your podiatrist should be able to recommend a supplier.